Is it terrorism, fundamentalism, racism, tribalism, or is it simply a way of living. A natural consequence of education, upbringing?

 I cannot see any difference between the two crimes.

-The two crimes are a result of a nurturing system of violence, fundamentalism and radicalism.
+The two crimes are a result of a nurturing system of violence, fundamentalism, and radicalism.
 Our life is fostered with these “virtues” from the moment we see the light of life.
-We are raised and we raise our children to be tribal and radical.
+We are raised, and we raise our children to be tribal and radical.
 We feed radicalism in our milk.
 Everything that we grow living and seeing only takes us to routes of such.

 I cannot see a difference in the two murders.
-Except that the murder of the writer created a sense of fear, whereas, women die in the same way daily, and it seems to be just a norm….
+Except that the death of the writer created a sense of fear, whereas, women die in the same way daily, and it seems to be just a norm….

 His society needs to be deconstructed.